 The most common ANSI pressure classes for industrial pumps include:

-Important: ANSI pressure classes are standardized ratings that apply to flange connections and pump casings.
+Important Note: ANSI pressure classes are standardized ratings that apply to flange connections and pump casings.
 The actual maximum operating pressure of your specific pump depends on its design, materials, and the combined ratings of all components in the system.

 Pressure Ratings and Material Considerations

 It's crucial to understand that pressure ratings can vary depending on the material of construction and operating temperature.
 Different materials have different strength characteristics at elevated temperatures.
+The material selected for your pump significantly impacts its pressure capability.

-Material Impact on Ratings
+Material Impact on Pressure Ratings

 Common pump materials and their typical applications: